gusblacknails/FutureLearn-Learn_To_Code_Eletronic_Music_Tools_With_Javascript/README.md

 <p>In each page you will find the script and the html code commentend and in demostration to better understand what is happening in the background</p>
 <p>You can use the following table of contents to guide yourself trough the topics of the course.
 The topics are in the same order as the course topics, but i skipped discussions and quizzes sections</p>
 <p>This repo will be updated as the course advances, so, stay tuned.</p>

+<h3>UPDATE: Been working on a syntax highlighter for the html code.
+Will upload as soon as is finished, meanwhile, all the html code is now white</h3>
 <ul>
 	<li>
 		<h4>Week 1</h4>